-Example applications include Horel (1985a) and Barnston and Livezey (1987) who calculated lag autocorrelation on principal component time series of monthly Northern Hemisphere geopotential fields.
-MacDonald (1992) used autocorrelation to detect stationarity in monthly temperature series, as did Weiss and Weiss (1999) to assess stationarity in ENSO.
-Weatherhead et al. (2010) characterised daily temperature stationarity in the Arctic based on lag-1 autocorrelation.
-Degenhardt and Ólafsson (2019) and Kolstad et al. (2015) calculated lag-1 autocorrelation to highlight intra-seasonal stationarity of monthly-mean temperatures in Iceland and Europe, respectively, and Li and Thompson (2021) applied autocorrelation to daily temperature series and found it was strongly related to the average length of warm and cold episodes across the world.
+Example applications include Horel (1985a) and Barnston and Livezey (1987), who calculated lag autocorrelation on principal component time series of monthly Northern Hemisphere geopotential fields.
+MacDonald (1992) used autocorrelation to detect quasi-stationarity in monthly temperature series, as did Weiss and Weiss (1999) to assess quasistationarity in ENSO.
+Weatherhead et al. (2010) characterized daily temperature quasi-stationarity in the Arctic based on lag-1 autocorrelation.
+Degenhardt and Ólafsson (2019) and Kolstad et al. (2015) calculated lag-1 autocorrelation to highlight intra-seasonal quasi-stationarity of monthly mean temperatures in Iceland and Europe, respectively, and Li and Thompson (2021) applied autocorrelation to daily temperature series and found it was strongly related to the average length of warm and cold episodes across the world.
 Kolstad et al. (2017) even used autocorrelation analysis in a causal discovery framework by regressing temperature values against previous ones and including potential covariates.

-We show on Figure 2-a the characteristic time for daily rescaled 500 hPa geopotential height over Europe during summer.
-While the results say nothing about the role of individual weather systems, the larger values over the British Isles and Western Russia seem consistent with more frequent persistent atmospheric blocks over these regions.
+We show the characteristic time for daily rescaled 500 hPa geopotential height over Europe during summer in Fig. 3a.
+While the results say nothing about the role of individual weather systems, the larger values over the British Isles and western Russia seem consistent with more frequent persistent atmospheric blocks over these regions.

-4.1.2 Asymptotic methods to characterise variability across timescales
+4.1.2 Asymptotic methods to characterize variability across timescales

-Persistence in a system is associated with memory effects that lead to variability being concentrated at long, rather than short timescales.
+Persistence in a system is associated with memory effects that lead to variability being concentrated at long rather than short timescales.
 How variability in the series is distributed across timescales is therefore an important indicator of global persistence and can point to relevant persistence timescales.
-Specifically, persistence often translates into scaling laws: in the time series variability as a function of frequency or timescale (for stationarity) (Bunde et al., 2002), but also in the distribution of inter-event times (for recurrence, see section 5.4).
+Specifically, persistence often translates into scaling laws: in the time series variability as a function of frequency or timescale (for quasi-stationarity) (Bunde et al., 2002) but also in the distribution of inter-event times (for recurrence, see Sect.
+5.1.4).
 The slope of these laws indicates the degree of persistence.
 Time series also often exhibit different scaling laws over different frequency intervals, highlighting how persistence may differ across timescales in the data.

 A first scaling law can be obtained by considering how autocorrelation decreases as a function of time lag.
-The more stationary a series, the less rapidly its autocorrelation should decrease.
+The more quasi-stationary a series, the less rapidly its autocorrelation should decrease.
 Conceptually, time series can be broadly divided between short-range and long-range dependence series.
-For a short-range dependent series (like autoregressive models), the autocorrelation decreases rapidly with the time lag, eventually reaching 0 after a certain lag or decaying exponentially:
+For a short-range dependent series (like autoregressive models), the autocorrelation decreases rapidly with the time lag, eventually reaching 0 after a certain lag or decaying exponentially.

-$$\rho(k) \sim \alpha^k \tag{5}$$
+$$\rho(k) \sim \alpha^k,\tag{5}$$

-as $k \to \infty$, and with $0 < \alpha < 1$.
-By contrast, in a long-range dependent series, the autocorrelation decays following a power-law:
+as $k \to \infty$ and with $0 < |\alpha| < 1$ (with $\alpha < 0$ corresponding to anti-persistence).
+By contrast, in a long-range dependent series, the autocorrelation decays following a power law:

-350

-$$\rho(k) \sim k^{2d-1}$$
+$$\rho(k) \sim k^{2d-1},\tag{6}$$

-(6)

 where d is called the dependence parameter $(0 < d < \frac{1}{2})$ (Beran, 2017; Franzke, 2013).
-A lower d is associated with a slower decay of the autocorrelation function, hence with more stationarity systems.
+A lower d is associated with a slower decay of the autocorrelation function and hence with more quasi-stationarity systems.
 White noise has d = 0.
 Witt and Malamud (2013) and Franzke (2013) discuss several ways how d can be estimated.

-Like autocorrelation α and d (the dependence parameter) measure global stationarity in continuous time series because they are based on asymptotic relationships.
-However, they cannot highlight specific stationarity timescales in a series, as autocorrelation does.
-Applications to atmospheric time-series show that temperature exhibits long-term dependence (e.g., Yuan et al., 2010; Koscielny-Bunde et al., 1998; Eichner et al., 2003), while precipitation exhibits either short- or long-term dependence (Potter, 1979; Jiang et al., 2017; Yang and Fu, 2019).
-Franzke (2013) computed d and found long-range dependence in North Atlantic winds (Figure 2-b).
+Like autocorrelation, α and d (the dependence parameter) measure global quasi-stationarity in continuous time series because they are based on asymptotic relationships.
+However, they cannot highlight specific quasi-stationarity timescales in a series as autocorrelation does.
+Applications to atmospheric time series show that temperature exhibits longterm dependence (e.g., Yuan et al., 2010; Koscielny-Bunde et al., 1998; Eichner et al., 2003), while precipitation exhibits either short- or long-term dependence (Potter, 1979; Hannachi, 2014; Yang and Fu, 2019).
+Franzke (2013) computed d and found long-range dependence in North Atlantic winds (Fig. 3b).